diverger/gh-contribution-calendar-theme/README.md

 ### Timezone Configuration

+> **Note**: The `timezone` parameter is currently **not functional** for theme detection because GitHub determines holiday themes server-side for unauthenticated users based on UTC time.
+This parameter is reserved for potential future features or authenticated detection modes.

-GitHub displays holiday themes based on the user's **local timezone**.
-To get accurate results, specify your timezone:
+GitHub displays holiday themes based on the user's **local timezone** when logged in, but this action detects themes in **anonymous mode**, which uses GitHub's server time (UTC).
+To understand what theme will be detected:

+**Current behavior:**
+- Detection always uses **UTC timezone** (server-side rendering)
+- Timezone parameter does not affect detection results
+- Results reflect what anonymous/logged-out users see

-**Using IANA timezone format:**
+**Using IANA timezone format (for future compatibility):**
 ```yaml
 - uses: YOUR-USERNAME/gh-contribution-calendar-theme@v1
   with: